XTRABYTES/XCITE.OLD/README.md

 #### Qt Troubleshooting Advice

-To avoid the popular Qt QMake issues take the following steps:
+QMake is a fundamental part of Qt that serves the function of creating a make file.
+QMake not installing properly is usually attributed to user error and can be simply solved.
+If you run into a QMake issue during your Qt installation process follow these troubleshooting tips.

+If this issue arrises you should first try the following steps before performing a reinstallation of Qt:

 1.)
 Ensure antivirus did not keep QMake from installing during the installation process 2.)
-Ensure a proper Kit is selected/detected and a compiler is installed by going to Tools --> Options --> Build & Run --> Kits and then checking Tools --> Options --> Build & Run --> Compilers
+Ensure a proper Kit is selected/detected by going to Tools --> Options --> Build & Run --> Kits
+      a.)
+If no kit is selected or all kits are errored out, you will need to either manually install a kit or perform  a reinstallation.
+3.)
+Ensure a compiler is installed by checking Tools --> Options --> Build & Run --> Compilers
+      a.)
+If no compiler is installed you will need to either reinstall or manually install MinGW version 5.3.0

 ## Screenshots